doughnutgod/PulsarPioneers/README.md

 The primary project deliverables will be (Ticked off by Group Members):
 - [x] a table listing the correlation time-scale for different pulsars
 - [x] a description of the analysis method used
-- [ ] an analysis of how random the pulse intensities actually are (after accounting for the correlation time scale)
+- [x] an analysis of how random the pulse intensities actually are (after accounting for the correlation time scale)
-- [ ] Recommendations for further work.
+- [x] Recommendations for further work.

+## Delivered Result

+The final result file will be provided in both the report.ipynb and report.pdf files.

 ## Group Members of Group 15